mrsharpoblunto/asyncify-functions/README.md

-# asyncify-functions
+# Promisify-members
-Convert functions with node style callbacks into functions returning Promises
+Convert a subset of member functions on an object with node style callbacks into functions returning Promises

 ## Usage